Powerlearnproject/se-assignment-5-Persie-O/README.md

 Write a commit message and click the checkmark icon to commit.
 Pushing Changes to GitHub:
-Open the terminal and add the remote repository: bash
+Open the terminal and add the remote repository:
-Copy code
-git remote add origin https://github.com/yourusername/your-repository.git git push -u origin main
+ `git remote add origin https://github.com/yourusername/your-repository.git` `git push -u origin main`

  Submission Guidelines:
 - Your answers should be well-structured, concise, and to the point.